 Bob: But if we’re looking at the down payment on a house, and really want to be in the house.

 Dennis: There is no house worth the emotional cost that you’re going to have to pay.
-It really isn’t worth it.
+It isn’t worth it.
 Leaving and cleaving needs to be away from your parents —cleaving to your spouse.
 If you allow money to control you, you’re going to be pulled back when you need to be stepping forward towards your spouse.

 Bob: We’ve talked about emotionally leaving, we’ve talked about financially leaving —is there another area?

 Dennis: Yes, decision-making, and this could include the spiritual dimension of life as well —just getting advice from parents.
-Parents need to give advice, and I think we need to go back to them for counsel and for wisdom, but the decision needs to be yours as a couple.
+Parents need to give advice.
+I think we need to go back to them for counsel and for wisdom, but the decision needs to be yours as a couple.
 You need to share the weight of that decision praying together and making your decision as a couple.

 Bob: You talk a lot about the concept of honoring our parents.
 I’m sure for this man the idea of moving on to another church feels like it would be bringing great dishonor on both sets of parents.

 Dennis: This is taking place in a small community, so the pressure is intense.
 The whole town would know if this man moved his family from that church.
 But, at that point, you’ve got to look at that man and say, “Do what’s spiritually best for your wife and your family.”
-In this particular situation, everyone in his family wants to make the move to the other church, but he’s afraid of what it will cost him.
+In this situation, everyone in his family wants to make the move to the other church, but he’s afraid of what it will cost him.
 He needs to be a man of conviction.
 He needs to lead his family spiritually.

-In fact, Dr. Dan Allender’s book, Intimate Allies, would be another great resource for him, because in that book Dan talks about the importance of leaving father and mother and about some of the subtle tendencies there can be on the part of parents to continue to try to control us, even after we’re married.
+Bob: Dr. Dan Allender’s book, Intimate Allies, would be another great resource for him, because in that book Dan talks about the importance of leaving father and mother and about some of the subtle tendencies there can be on the part of parents to continue to try to control us, even after we’re married.

 Dennis: I’ve got three quick thoughts for you as you evaluate as a couple what you’ve done in leaving your father and mother.
 First of all, I’d encourage you to discuss, as a couple, have you left?
 Each of you —have you left emotionally, financially, and for direction or decision-making?
-Secondly, if you’ve got some problems there, I’d encourage you to pray together, as a couple, for a solution.
+Secondly, if you’ve got some problems there, I encourage you to pray together, as a couple, for a solution.
 And, third, honor your parents but take action.
-Set a course for your marriage and take control of the future by making some decisions that will create health and spiritual vitality in your marriage.
+Set a course for your marriage and take control of the future by making decisions that will create health and spiritual vitality in your marriage.

 LEAVING —Broadcast Date: 08/26/04